 06 of 10

 Another popular holiday plant, mistletoe also can be deadly to pet birds.
-All parts of the plant can cause health issues, including vomiting, diarrhea, irregular breathing, and heart rate, and even collapse if birds ingest it.
+All parts of the plant can cause mild to moderate gastrointestinal upset, including vomiting, diarrhea, depression, and anorexia if birds ingest it.

 07 of 10